-The project sites are located outside of, and directly north and west of, the Wheatland City limits; however, the sites are included in the City of Wheatland General Plan and Sphere of Influence (SOI).
-The City of Wheatland General Plan designates the Pottery World project site as Urban Reserve (UR), and the Avoca Orchards project site is as Low Density Residential (LDR), Low-Medium Density Residential (LMDR), and Medium Density Residential (MDR).
-Because the sites are not within the City of Wheatland, the sites do not have a City zoning designation.
-The Yuba County General Plan designates both of the sites as Natural Resources and the sites are zoned Agriculture (AE-40) by the County.
+The project site is located outside of the Wheatland city limits; however, the site is included in the Wheatland Sphere of Influence (SOI) and the Wheatland General Plan.
+The City of Wheatland General Plan designates the project site as Medium Density Residential (MDR).
+Because the project site is not within the City of Wheatland, the site does not have a City zoning designation.
+The Yuba County General Plan designates the site as Natural Resources and the site is zoned Agriculture (AE-40) by the County.